Ease of Cutaquig SCIg Administration & Pharmacokinetics

 Low Viscosity Allows for Easy Injectability and Flexible Subcutaneous Administration1-3

 - Low mean viscosity: 11.6 (± 0.6 )—Lower than 20% IgG products

 - Progressive infusion speed

-First 2 Infusions 20 mL/hour/site 15 mL/hour/site in children Increases in subsequent infusions 10 mL/hour/site (as tolerated) 5-10 mL/hour/site (as tolerated) in children Maximum 52 mL/hour/all sites (as tolerated) 25 mL/hour/all sites (as tolerated) in children
+First 2 Infusions ≤20 mL/hour/site ≤15 mL/hour/site in children Increases in subsequent infusions 10 mL/hour/site (as tolerated) 5-10 mL/hour/site (as tolerated) in children Maximum 52 mL/hour/site (as tolerated) 25 mL/hour/site (as tolerated) in children